matildagaddi/power-outage-attacks/README.md

 ## Fairness Testing
 We tested whether the model performs fairly on outages that occured in places with low vs high population (above and below 8769252 inhabitants, the median population in our dataset).
 Our evaluation metric was accuracy.

-Null Hypothesis: The model has the same accuracy on cases with low populations and high populations.
+Null Hypothesis: The model has the same F1 score on cases with low populations and high populations.

-Alternative Hypothesis: The model has different accuracy on cases with low populations and high populations.
+Alternative Hypothesis: The model has different F1 score on cases with low populations and high populations.

 The test statistic we used for a permutation test was the absolute value of low population accuracy - high population accuracy.

-We chose a significance level of 0.05 and the p-value is 0.553, so we fail to reject the null hypothesis.
-We can be more confident that our model performs similarly on these two groups.
+We chose a significance level of 0.05 and the p-value is 0.0, so we reject the null hypothesis.
+Although the accuracy is similar between the two groups, the F1 score shows a discrepancy in the performance in terms of recall and precision.
+This is likely because there have been far more intentional attacks in low population places compared to high population places (326 vs 92).

 ---